Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 "When you gonna ask her out?"

-That was...entirely *not* the question Coombes had been expecting, and it probably showed on his face, too.
+That was... entirely *not* the question Coombes had been expecting, and it probably showed on his face, too.
 His heart hadn’t stopped trying to explode yet, but at least he remembered how to breathe.

 "...Say what?"

 That seismic rumble of his, again.
 Well, that one was different.
-It was...a chuckle.
+It was... a chuckle.
 A darkly amused chuckle.
 And a very smugly dominant one, too.
 Well, *shit.*

 "You heard me.
 You gonna ask her out?
 If you leave it any longer I’m gonna start thinkin’ you’re leadin’ her on."
 He drove the point home by tilting his big blocky head on that absurd, leg-thick non-neck of his until it popped loud enough to echo in the corner.
 He sighed happily, then *instantly* tensed every slab-like muscle in his entire body.